cfljam/pyRat/README.md

 ```
 docker run --rm -p 8888:8888 -v /Users/:/Users -it cfljam/pyrat
 ```
 - point your browser to localhost:8888 .
-You should see something like this:
+You should see something like the screen below.
+Navigate the links to where you want to work and select **new** to create content.
 ![Jupyter Screen](https://dl.dropboxusercontent.com/u/8064851/images/JupyterScreen%20Shot.png)